Ianleeclark/Olivia/README.md

 between different remote nodes and I'm fairly happy with how that's turned out.
 Bloom filters allow us to prioritize which nodes we'll request keys from, rather than blindly sending out requests to all known nodes.

+## What Olivia could become
+I'm still not 100% sure on the end vision.
+When I originally started out building this thing, I just wanted three things:
+  - Distribution
+  - Remote key lookups (consistency between each node has never been huge)
+  - Key Expiration

+As I build it, however, my desired are changing.
+I now want consistency between nodes, but I haven't yet decided how I'll go about it.
+Olivia was originally intended to be part of a distributed torrent tracker network, but it is no longer a worthwhile pursuit, as distributed hash tables (as a part of the Bittorrent network) are able to be edited (upon BEP acceptance).

 ## Contact Maintainer